Seagate/cortx-motr/doc/HLD_of_FOL.rst

 - more generally, a FOL is used by various components (snapshots, addb, etc.) to consistently reconstruct the system state as at a certain moment in the (logical) past.

-Roughly speaking, a FOL is a partially ordered collection of fol records, each corresponding to (part of) a consistent modification of file system state.
+Roughly speaking, a FOL is a partially ordered collection of FOL records, each corresponding to (part of) a consistent modification of file system state.
 A FOL record contains information determining durability of the modification (how many volatile and persistent copies it has and where, etc.) and dependencies between modifications, among other things.
 When a client node has to modify a file system state to serve a system call from a user, it places a record in its (possibly volatile) FOL.
-The record keeps track of operation state: has it been re-integrated to servers, has it been committed on the servers, etc. A server, on receiving a request to execute an update on a client behalf, inserts a record, describing the request into its fol.
-Eventually, fol is purged to reclaim storage, culling some of the records.
+The record keeps track of operation state: has it been re-integrated to servers, has it been committed on the servers, etc. A server, on receiving a request to execute an update on a client behalf, inserts a record, describing the request into its FOL.
+Eventually, FOL is purged to reclaim storage, culling some of the records.

 *************
 Definitions